flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ext-lt.md

 This switch turns on and off the two flashing red lights, one on top and one on the bottom of the fuselage.

-This signals the ground crew that the engines are about to start or still running.
+Signals the ground crew that the engines are about to start or running.

 ![Beacon](../../../assets/a32nx-briefing/overhead-panel/lights/beacon.jpg "Beacon"){loading=lazy}